TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - We'll effectively have to disallow creating globals in the script
             - Unless there's an easy way to iterate over them in luau which would be the best
             - Yeah that would be perfect actually because the only other option would be some ugly calls to bindings to reserve a new "tracked" global variable
+        - Problem.. what about tables?
+It'd be nigh impossible to properly serialize them.
+            - But we can make it clear and still support simple global variables out of the box
+        - What if some of these vars involve audiovisual behaviors and we don't even want them serialized by default?
+Maybe it'd be better to make replicated vars explicit after all?
+            - We could have some preffixing system?
+Or a custom type like ReplicatedFloat?
+Hard to say
+            - How about using "local"/global semantics for this?
+So a "local x" global would NOT be replicated, but a classic global "x" would.

 - Move blunaz to tools so it doesn't confuse people

 - make it clear you don't have to use mouse4/5 to advance through the level?
+    - Say "(Optional) "?

 - fix editor panning in windowed mode